 The 40 MHz band has 34 channels.
 Each unique channel frequency is controlled by a crystal in the transmitter and a matching crystal in the receiver.
-Some cheap toys have 'splat' transmitters that transmit over (and interfere with) a number of adjacent channels and are identified by Band 1, Band 2, Band 3 etc. The 2.4 GHz band has several thousand discrete channels.
+The 2.4 GHz band has several thousand discrete channels.

 The transmitter looks at the position of each control stick and sends this information by radio to a receiver which is tuned to the same frequency.
 There are 3 methods used by the transmitter to superimpose the control stick information onto the carrier wave: